garhow/steam-rs/README.md

 A wrapper for the Steam Web API in Rust.

-This is based on the [Steamworks Web API Reference](https://partner.steamgames.com/doc/webapi).
+This is based on the [Steamworks Web API Reference](https://partner.steamgames.com/doc/webapi) and [Better Steam Web API Documentation](https://steamwebapi.azurewebsites.net/).

+### This is not production ready!
 This crate is highly experimental and unfinished so you are advised to be cautious when using it in your projects.

 ### Supported API endpoints